unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `tapCount`

 This attribute specifies that a multi-tap gesture should be performed on the specified key instead of a keypress.
 For example, `tapCount="3"` indicates that the key should be tapped three times in rapid succession.
 This corresponds to `multiTap` on [`<key>`](#Element_key).

-Note that `tapCount="1"` is valid, but represents an ordinary keypress.
+The minimum tapCount is 2.

 **Example**